-OpenQuake (OQ) - comprised of the engine, platform and tools - caters to a variety of users, from modellers and researchers to emergency planners - every user will find OpenQuake useful for a wide range of purposes for disaster risk reduction and management.
-The OQ engine (https://bit.ly/2MLbwR9) - a state-of-the-art, open-source software collaboratively developed for the assessment of earthquake hazard and risk - is complemented by an array of tools, information and the OpenQuake Platform.
+OpenQuake (OQ) - comprised of the engine, platform and tools - caters to a variety of users, from modellers and researchers to emergency planners - OpenQuake is used for a wide range of purposes for disaster risk reduction and management.
+The OQ engine (https://bit.ly/2MLbwR9) is a free, open-source software collaboratively developed for the assessment of earthquake hazard and risk.